 Let’s look closely on nofollow attribute and his purposes.
-If “nofollow” relation is set within a link, the searchengine (like google) should not consider this link in the Pagerank calculations.
+If “nofollow” relation is set within a link, the searchengine (like google) should not consider this link in the PageRank calculations.

-But what is when all comment of one blogsystem are marked with “nofollow” by default.
+But what is when all comment of one blog system are marked with “nofollow” by default.
 Does it mean, that all comment on your blog are spam, or irrelevant information?
 If so why enabling comments at all?
 Nofollow probably does not make really sense in comments or at least in all comment per default.
 Then comments that are deserve to be marked as “nofollow” are not really comments you wish to see on your page.
 They should be deleted by your spam-filter-plugin.
 So the is not really any need to have “nofollow” in comment links.

 But many of famous blog use it per default.

-No NoFollow intitiative
+No NoFollow initiative

-- nofollow is not useful for humans, just for search engines using PageRank or a similar technique - Yes, but where is the problem?
+- nofollow is not useful for humans, just for search engines

-- nofollow discriminates legitimate users as spammers - That's true.
-And is one reaaly big problem!
+- nofollow discriminates legitimate users as spammers

-- nofollow could be used to further discriminate weblogs - I think that says nothing.
+- nofollow could be used to further discriminate weblogs

-- nofollow was developed in privacy with only search engines companies taking part in the discussion - Yes it's true but also many of other beatifull, well accepted things. ;)
+- nofollow was developed in privacy with only search engines companies taking part in the discussion

 What i think

-I my opinion we should be careful with “nofollow”.
+I agree that it can lead to fewer human-made spam, because if someone sees that somebody’s blog sets nofollow by default, he may not post senseless post, just to have link.
+But on the other side nofollow leads to the fact, that also wanted comments are in absence, be course authors do not receive this little “revard” for their commenting job (Assuming good comments) I my opinion we should be careful with “nofollow”.
 Nofollow can be dangerous.
 No follow does not change the world in better way, and spam should be fighted before it reach web page.
 If spam is on page (in comment, forum-post, ..) it already to late, and nofollow do not handle it.